ElkanaRahadian/MortyDexAndroid/README.md

 </p>

 # MortyDex Android App
+Explore the Multiverse, Collect Them All!

+# Overview
 Morty Dex is an Android application that allows users to collect characters from Rick and Morty and locate Morty Headquarters.

 # Tech
-Aplikasi Android Morty Dex ini mengimplementasikan :

-• API, SQLite, RecyclerView
+The implemented tech in this app includes:
+- SQLite
+- Volley

-• Open Street Map, Picasso
+- Open Street Map
+- Picasso
+- API
+- RecyclerView

-• Volley, Themes
+- Themes